userfrosting/learn/pages/09.routes-and-controllers/02.REST/02.restful-responses/docs.md

     }
 ```

-Note that most major browsers perform the redirect automatically.
+Note that most major browsers perform the redirect automatically when they receive a 302 response.

 ### 400 (Bad Request)